josefina-catoni/EA-VAE-uncertainty-in-latent-representations/README.md

 # EA-VAE-uncertainty-in-latent-representations
 This repository contains the code that accompanies the manuscript *Uncertainty in latent representations of variational autoencoders optimized for visual tasks*.
 It allows reproduction of the results presented in the paper.

+The code for natural images domains and divisive normalization experiments can be found at https://github.com/martosdomo/EA-VAE-natural-domain

 ## Instructions

 ### 1. Clone the repository: